ssd71/blogQL/README.md

-# blogQL
+# BlogQL
-An API for blogs, written with GraphQL and Sequelize
+An API for blogs, written with GraphQL and Sequelize.